chenalan02/Gomoku/README.md

 # Gomoku
-Classic Chinese board game Gomoku using Pygame
+Classic Chinese board game Gomoku using Pygame.
 Uses objects to represent the board and objects for each chip played

 Compile gomoku.py to run the game